-- contingent events that would change the amount and timing of cash flows; - leverage features; - prepayment and extension terms; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money e.g. periodical reset of interest rates.
+- terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money e.g. periodical reset of interest rates.

 Reclassifications

 Financial assets are not reclassified subsequent to their initial recognition, except in the period after the Fund changes its business model for managing financial assets.